Black Books: Synopsis

 Bernard Black is the owner of Black Books, a small London bookshop.
 The series revolves around the lives of Bernard, Manny and Fran.
-Bernard's persona of a grouchy and misanthropic shopkeeper is a central theme; he has a hatred of the outside world and all the people who inhabit it, except for his best friend, Fran, who initially runs a trendy bric-a-brac shop, Nifty Gifty, next-door to the shop.
+Bernard's persona of a grouchy and misanthropic shopkeeper is a central theme; he has a hatred of the outside world and all the people who inhabit it, except for his best friend, Fran, who initially runs a trendy bric-a-brac shop, Nifty Gifty, next door to the bookshop.

-Bernard displays little interest or knowledge in retail (or, indeed, anything outside drinking, smoking and reading) and actively avoids having to interact with anyone, even inside his shop, as he has a seething dislike towards his customers who treat his bookshop more like a personal library.
-It is suggested that Fran and Bernard once slept together, but now they remain content to be friends (or possibly with Fran not allowing Bernard to remember), sharing a love of smoking heavily and drinking to excess.
-Fran otherwise is a hopeless romantic.
+Bernard displays little interest or knowledge in retail (or, indeed, anything outside drinking, smoking and reading) and actively avoids having to interact with anyone, even inside his shop.
+He would often rather pass up on a sale than have to engage in human interaction to make one.

 Manny is introduced in the first episode as an angst-ridden accountant who enters the bookshop seeking The Little Book of Calm.
 During a drunken night out, Bernard offers him a job as a shop assistant and a room above the shop if he will do Bernard's accounts for him.
 Sobering up, Bernard realises Manny's optimistic nature is not suited to this "kind of operation".
 Fran, however, seeing that Manny is good for Bernard, forces Bernard to let him stay.

-Many episodes are driven by Manny and Fran's attempts to force Bernard into a more socially acceptable lifestyle.
-Their efforts usually result in chaos, sucking them back into Bernard's cynical view of the world.
-The bookshop, which also doubles as Manny and Bernard's residence, is frequently depicted as being in an unlivable state of dirtiness and often inhabited by animals and other unidentified creatures, while disorder is a frequent aspect of the running of the shop.
-Manny's attempts to improve both the shop and the residence often fail.

 Cast

 The series revolves around the three main characters of Bernard Ludwig Black (Dylan Moran), Manny Bianco (Bill Bailey) and Fran Katzenjammer (Tamsin Greig), who all appear in every episode.
-Other characters appear briefly in single episodes, while the show also featured several guest stars, including actors Simon Pegg, Martin Freeman, Olivia Colman, Johnny Vegas, Nina Conti and writer Graham Linehan.
+Other characters appear briefly in single episodes, while the show also featured several guest stars such as Keith Allen, Rob Brydon, Annette Crosbie, Lucy Davis, Olivia Colman and Peter Serafinowicz.